elch-yan/BookLike_PDF_Creator/README.md

 ## About building the project

-One thing to know about this project is that it uses electron combined with native modules from hummus library, which makes installation it a bit complicated to build the project
+One thing to know about this project is that it uses electron combined with native modules from hummus library, which makes installation a bit complicated.

+To build a project:

 ```bash
 # First you should run